SoMuchForSubtlety/f1viewer/README.md

 * arrow keys or `h`, `j`, `k`, `l`.
 * `tab` to cycle through the login form fields
 * enter to select / confirm
-* `r` while an event is selected to refresh it's contents
 * `q` to quit

 ## Logs